Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 - research assistants or technicians employed on your grant

-- specialist service staff, for example data analysis, fieldwork and clinical studies
+- specialist service staff and technical experts, for example, environmental sustainability, data analysis, fieldwork and clinical studies

 - project manager, if you have multiple applicants on your programme